American urban history: Civil War

 The cities played a major part in the Civil War, providing soldiers, money, training camps, supplies, and media support for the Union war effort.
 In the North, discontent with the 1863 draft law led to riots in several cities and in rural areas as well.
 By far the most important were the New York City draft riots of July 13 to July 16, 1863.
 Irish Catholic and other workers fought police, militia and regular army units until the Army used artillery to sweep the streets.
 Initially focused on the draft, the protests quickly expanded into violent attacks on blacks in New York City, with many killed on the streets.

 A study of the small Michigan cities of Grand Rapids and Niles shows an overwhelming surge of nationalism in 1861, whipping up enthusiasm for the war in all segments of society, and all political, religious, ethnic, and occupational groups.
 However, by 1862 the casualties were mounting and the war was increasingly focused on freeing the slaves in addition to preserving the Union.
-Copperhead Democrats called the war a failure and it became more and more a partisan Republican effort.
+Copperhead Democrats called the war a failure, and it became more and more a partisan Republican effort.

 Confederacy

 Cities played a much less important part in the heavily rural Confederacy.
-When the war started the largest cities in slave states were seized in 1861 by the Union, including Washington, Baltimore, Wheeling, Louisville, and St. Louis.
-The largest and most important Confederate city, New Orleans, was captured in early 1862, and Nashville in 1863.
+When the war started, the largest cities in slave states were seized in 1861 by the Union, including Washington, Baltimore, Wheeling, Louisville, and St. Louis.
+New Orleans (the largest and most important Confederate city) and Nashville were captured in early 1862.
 All these cities became major logistic and strategic centers for the Union forces.
 All the remaining ports were blockaded by the summer of 1861, ending normal commercial traffic, with only very expensive blockade runners getting through.
-The largest remaining cities were Atlanta, the railroad center which was destroyed in 1864, in the national capital in Richmond which held out to the bitter end.
+The largest remaining cities were Atlanta and Richmond.

 The overall decline in food supplies, made worse by the inadequate transportation system, led to serious shortages and high prices in Confederate cities.
-When bacon reached a dollar a pound in 1864, the poor white women of Richmond, Atlanta and many other cities began to riot; they broke into shops and warehouses to seize food.
+When bacon reached one dollar per pound in 1864, the poor white women of Richmond, Atlanta, and many other cities began to riot; they broke into shops and warehouses to seize food.
 The women expressed their anger at ineffective state relief efforts, speculators, merchants and planters.
-As wives and widows of soldiers they were hurt by the inadequate welfare system.

-The eleven Confederate states in 1860 had 297 towns and cities with 835,000 people.
+The 11 Confederate states in 1860 had 297 towns and cities with 835,000 people.
 Of these, 162 towns and cities with 681,000 people were at one point occupied by Union forces.
 Eleven were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively).
-The eleven contained 115,900 people in the 1860 census, or 14% of the urban South.
+The 11 cities contained 115,900 people in the 1860 census, or 14% of the urban South.
 The number of people as of 1860 who lived in the destroyed towns represented just over 1% of the Confederacy's 1860 population.